sfmolina/sOS/README.md

 - **Intuitive Interface**: User-friendly and easy to navigate design.
 - **Basic Functions**: In the current version, it allows configuring the `programas.lua` file to communicate with a "weather station" that collects messages and executes commands like setting the time to day or clearing the weather.
 - In the future, sOS should be able to include more customization and install applications easily.
-Currently, it has limitations and needs a redesign on how applications are handled, but it meets my most urgent goal: stopping my friends from asking me to run `/time set day`...
+Currently, it has limitations and needs a redesign on how applications are handled, but it meets my most urgent goal: stopping my friends from asking me to run /time set day...